patrickward/tabcap/README.md

 This extension helps manage that by allowing you to set limits on the number of tabs per window and the number of windows you can have open at any time.

-There are many similar extensions available, some with better features, but I like to keep things simple and lightweight, and am weary of installing extensions from unknown sources.
-This extension is a personal project that I created to suit my needs.
-Use at your own risk.
+> There are many similar extensions available, some with better features, but I just wanted something simple and that I
+> could trust.
+It works for me, it may work for you too, but use it at your own risk.

 ## Features